LorisSigrist/mandelbrot-explorer/README.md

 - zoom : Number, Zoom level of the Exporer, defaults to 1
 - focalX & focalY : Number, Specify the Viewport Center in the imaginary Plane. defautls to 0,0;

+- iterations: Number, how many times should the mandelbrot set be iterated (at most).
+Defaults to 500